top of page

 Brooke was an Australian Representative for the White Shepherd Genetics Project in 2001 and kept a National database of all health records for White Shepherds in Australia.
 She is also keeping the same type of database while developing the Lykos breed.

-Dogs bred by Brooke are on record for having the best hip/elbow/DNA and temperament results in the country while breeding purebred White Shepherds.
-This took decades of hard work, money. extensive research and sacrifice, all while having fantastic relationships with puppy owners - all working together as a team for breed improvement.
+Dogs bred by Brooke are on record for having the best hip/elbow/DNA and temperament results in the country during her time focussing on breeding purebred White Shepherds.
+This took decades of hard work, money, extensive research and sacrifice, all while having fantastic relationships with puppy owners - all working together as a team for breed improvement.

 Brooke's extensive experience with White Shepherds has also included leasing stud dogs from abroad, importing frozen semen from America, Germany and Italy.
 She has also exported them and frozen semen to Italy, Hawaii, Sweden, Netherlands and Finland, as well as helping other breeders in Russia by providing them with new bloodlines (for free), solely for the improvement of the breed on a world-wide scale.